-Review: Enlight Photo Editing App
+Review: Enlight Photo Editing App for iPhone and iPad

 Enlight is an awesome photo editor for your iPhone and iPad.
 Think if it like a simple photoshop for iPhone.
 And I mean the word "photo editor" literally.
 Enlight is not just another filter tool.
 It has lots of different ways that you can use to enhance your iPhone photos right on the iPhone or even iPad.

 If you have some experience using other photo editors like Photoshop or Pixelmator on a computer, you'll find your way easily in Enlight.
 If you don't have previous photo editing experience, I still recommend to give it a try and learn how to work with Enlight.
 Its worth it.